whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1B.md

 ### Condition

-{{ "Aboard ship while underway, or in an approved simulator, given the engineering log book, the pertinent standing orders and proper safety equipment." | markdownify }}
+Aboard ship while underway, or in an approved simulator, given the engineering log book, the pertinent standing orders and proper safety equipment.

 ### Performance requirement